 My family mainly holidayed around Ireland and I have seen the beauty of my own country and always wondered what was out there beyond the shores of Ireland.
-After I finished secondary school in 2003, I went on the usual “leaving-cert” holiday to Salou, Spain for two weeks, although this was the usual teenage package holiday scenario with only one or two trips outside the tourist centre in our time there.
+After I finished secondary school in 2003, I went on the usual “Leaving Cert” holiday to Salou, Spain for two weeks, although this was the usual teenage package holiday scenario with only one or two trips outside the tourist centre in our time there.
 I would love to revisit and see “real” Spain.

 Europe was a nice start to a life of travel, somewhere close to home and not so culturally different.
-I had my 21st birthday on the road and grew closer to my friends, we shared bonding experiences like crazy taxi drivers in Prague, being robbed while we were sick and asleep on a train in Croatia and having to go to hospital in Croatia for travellers’ diarrhoea, we thought we were dying!
+I had my 21st birthday on the road and grew closer to my friends, we shared bonding experiences like crazy taxi drivers in Prague, being robbed while we were sick and asleep on a train in Croatia and having to go to the hospital in Croatia for travellers’ diarrhoea – we actually thought we were dying!

 Good and bad, these are experiences I’ll never forget and I did get one bug which I’ll never be cured of – the travel bug!